alan-turing-institute/data-safe-haven/docs/roles/system_deployer/build_compute_vm_image.md

-# Safe Haven VM Image Build Instructions
+# Build an SRE compute image

 These instructions will walk you through creating a new VM image for use in the secure research environment.